While it’s easy to skimp on sleep when there are other competing priorities, getting enough sleep is more important than you might think.

 It’s now recognized that good sleep is a significant contributor to our health and wellbeing.
 Poor sleep not only impacts on our mood, concentration and energy levels, but can increase the risk of health problems such as high blood pressure, diabetes and heart disease.

-So along with other lifestyle habits, such as eating well and staying active, getting enough sleep should be considered an essential part of optimizing your health
+So along with other lifestyle habits, such as eating well and staying active, getting enough sleep should be considered an essential part of optimizing your health if you actually suffer from an sleep disorder like narcolepsy, you should see the new Natural Remedies for Narcolepsy which are also on sale online.

 Try these tips to help improve your sleep habits: